ihumanable/rigby/README.markdown

 ## Isn't adding a framework to an unframework... kinda... stupid.

 You make an excellent point, imaginary man asking that question in my brain.
 I have used Flourish professionally for about a year now, it is without a doubt the finest collection of web centric classes available for PHP.
-That being said I found myself repeating the same patterns for every application, and what was worse I saw in the message boards newcomers that were confused as to how best to use Flourish.
+That being said, I found myself repeating the same patterns for every application, and what was worse I saw in the message boards newcomers that were confused as to how best to use Flourish.

-I decided to right Rigby out of some selfishness and some selflessness, like all good open source.
+I decided to write Rigby out of some selfishness and some selflessness, like all good open source.
 I was tired of making an improvement in one project and trying to port it to another, or returning to a project 6 months later and realizing that I don't have access to some super cool new abstraction I recently wrote.
 I realized what I needed was a holding area for all those good ideas to live that could easily be shared amongst all my projects, and so Rigby was born.

 I also thought that if I found things like Environment Specific Configurations, centralized routing, and common project structure useful, so might other people.